microsoftgraph/microsoft-graph-comms-samples/Samples/PublicSamples/RecordingBot/docs/tutorials/deploy-tutorial.md

   - The subscription in this tutorial is called `recordingbotsubscription`, also see [variables](#variables).
 - Microsoft Entra Id adminstrator

-The Microsoft Entra Id adminstrator is required to create recording policies and to approve application permission of the app registration.
-Within this tutorial it is assumed we are a Microsoft Entra Id administrator and always log in as such unless the tutorial requires otherwise.
+The Microsoft Entra Id administrator is required to create recording policies and to approve application permissions of the app registration.
+This tutorial assumes we are a Microsoft Entra Id administrator and always log in as such unless the tutorial requires otherwise.

 ## Contents